DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-actions.md

-# React Core - Actions
+# React Core - Providing Actions

 [Action](../reference/action.md) is a plugin primitive that shares a function defined in a plugin among all plugins of a plugin based component.